Heidelberg Materials UK: Acquisition by HeidelbergCement

 In May 2007, HeidelbergCement announced its intent to purchase Hanson Plc for £11 per share, which valued it at approximately £8 billion.
 This deal made the combined company the second largest cement and building materials company in the world.
 The transaction was completed through Heidelberg subsidiary Lehigh UK on 22 August 2007.
 In December 2014, Heidelberg Cement agreed to sell its Hanson Building Products division to the private equity firm Lone Star for £900 million.

 During 2023, Hanson was reportedly planning the construction of a new carbon capture facility that was aimed at reducing the emissions from their Padeswood cement works.
 The British government chose Hanson, along with other companies, to present progress plans for carbon reduction solutions.

 In October 2023, the company announced that it was rebranding as Heidelberg Materials, as part as a branding rationalisation by its parent company.

 Operations

 The principal markets of Heidelberg Materials UK are the major conurbations in England and Wales and the central belt of Scotland.
 The company supplies heavy building materials such as ready-mixed concrete, asphalt and cement to the UK construction industry.

-In March 2024, residents of Glyncoch, near Pontypridd in South Wales, started a series of protests around the over-riding of the local authority's opposition to extend quarrying by the Minister of Climate Change, Julie James.
-This successful appeal will allow a further 15.7 million tonnes of rock to be extracted for road surfacing and runways.
-The quarry operations will continue until 2047 and will come within 164 meters of schools and housing as well as destroying a community green space and a wildlife sanctuary.